Camelback Mountain Resort

-Camelback Resort is a four season resort located in Tannersville, Pennsylvania in the Pocono Mountains in Northeastern Pennsylvania.
+Camelback Resort is a four season resort located in Monroe County, Pennsylvania in the Pocono Mountains in Northeastern Pennsylvania.
 The resort opened in December 1963.
 It is the largest ski resort in the Poconos.

 History and features

 In the 1950s, when developers were working to expand the original solitary ski run, they negotiated with the then Pennsylvania Department of Environmental Resources for permission to use a small portion of the state park for the ski area in exchange for $1 a year and the obligation to maintain the entire park.

 Camelback Mountain reaches an elevation of 2,133 feet (650 m).
 There are 166 acres (67 hectares) of skiing & snowboarding terrain.
 The resort has a total of 39 slopes; the longest is the Nile Mile, at .88 miles.
 It features a vertical drop of 800 ft (244 m), two terrain parks, 16 lifts, including a high speed detachable chairlifts the Stevenson Express, and the new Black Bear 6 lift.
 The mountain summit receives an average of 50 in (127 cm) of snowfall each winter.
 It has snowmaking facilities on ski slopes, primarily relying on portable snow guns to create snow, and is 100% lit for night skiing.

 Camelback has over 40 snow tubing lanes, making it the largest snow tubing park in the nation.

 In May 2015, Camelback opened their 453 room hotel, which includes both suites and condos, and Aquatopia Indoor Waterpark.
 Additional attractions were added with Camelback Mountain Adventures, which features a 4500' mountain coaster and multiple ziplines.

 Camelback Resort is 2 mi from Pinemere Camp, and about 45 mi north of Allentown, Pennsylvania.

 Camelback has invested in their educational ski and snowboard programs.
 The resort uses the marketing phrase: "Learn Here, Learn Right".